 Your intuition will always try to help you get to that balanced, objective state.
 If you’re infatuated and only conscious of upsides, it will try and make you aware of possible downsides.
 If you’re only conscious of the downsides, your intuition will try to get you to see the upsides and bring you back into balance.

 So, we could say that fear is a valuable feedback mechanism to let you know that you have a polarized perspective.
 If you neutralize it, you could become even more of your most authentic or balanced self.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on how Fear Is Your Guide, click below. ↓

 How does being aware of your highest values help you dissolve your fears and become more objective, balanced and authentic?